Azure/azure-sdk/docs/cpp/design.md

 {% include requirement/SHOULDNOT id="cpp-no-ms-secure-functions" %} use [Microsoft security enhanced versions of CRT functions](https://docs.microsoft.com/en-us/cpp/c-runtime-library/security-enhanced-versions-of-crt-functions?view=vs-2019) to implement APIs that need to be portable across many platforms.
 Such code is not portable and is not C99 compatible.
 Adding that code to your API will complicate the implementation with little to no gain from the security side.
 See [arguments against]( http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1967.htm).

 > TODO: Verify with the security team, and what are the alternatives?

-## Versioning

-Unlike other languages, client libraries written for the C ecosystem are tied to a single API version within the service.
-Different client library versions may target different service API versions.

-{% include requirement/MUST id="cpp-version-library-api" %} include a `SHORTNAME_VERSIONINFO` definition in the main header file that defines the current version of the library.

-{% include requirement/MUST id="cpp-version-service-api" %} include a `SHORTNAME_SERVICEVERSION` definition in the main header file that defines the API version of the service that is targetted by the library if the service supports different concurrent versions on the REST API.

-Example:

-{% highlight cpp %}
-#ifndef azure_devicetwin_h
-#define azure_devicetwin_h

-#define DEVICETWIN_VERSIONINFO "1.0.0"
-#define DEVICETWIN_SERVICEVERSION "2018-11-28"

-#endif /* azure_devicetwin_h */
-{% endhighlight %}

 ## C++ Exceptions